dmkgll/dmkgll/index.md

 ### Deryk Makgill, d.mkgll.com

 <ul>
-<li><a href="/" data="a parody response to the smug banned books store displays that feature totally uncotroversial books">Based Penguin Classics</a> <small>2022</small><br>a parody response to the smug "banned books" store displays that feature totally uncontroversial books</li>
+<li><a href="/" data="A parody response to the smug banned books store displays that feature totally uncontroversial books.">Based Penguin Classics</a> <small>2022</small><br>a parody response to the smug "banned books" store displays that feature totally uncontroversial books</li>
 <li><a href="/" data="a parody of the silly Anticapitalist Software License">The Family of the Vourdalak</a> <small>2022</small></li>
   <li><a href="/" data="a parody of the silly Anticapitalist Software License">Capitalist Software License</a> <small>2022</small></li>
   <li><a href="/doomhearn" data="a parody of the silly Anticapitalist Software License">Doom Hearn</a> <small>2022</small></li>